Welcome to O'Kenny River Tubing

 The term "lazy river" is usually used to describe man made rivers designed by archetects in water parks.
 They sometimes have fake trees and animal statues to make them look natural.

-We describe our experience as an adventure on a wild, natural river with long lazy sections between the exciting rapids.
+We describe our experience as a wild adventure on a natural river with long lazy sections between the exciting rapids.
 Your adventure will have natural features that challenge you.
 You may need to traverse on steep paths, or muddy trails.
 You may need to launch your tube from a slippery rock.
 You may need to duck under low tree branches.
 You may need to hold on tight in the rapids while the current speeds up around shallow rocks.
 You may need to paddle to avoid a shallow spot in the river.
 You may need to wiggle to get over a shallow rock or stand up to move to deeper water.
 You may need to step in deep mud as you exit the river.
 The wildlife you see on your adventure is real.

 What happens if it rains on the day we book?

 Short answer: Many people have enjoyed tubing even when it rains, but we are happy to reschedule your booking if you choose.
+Text us as soon as you decide the weather in not to your liking.

 Long Answer: The weatherman has forcasted 90% chance of rain on many days and we get tonnes of people cancelling.
 The actual forcast was 90% chance of rain between 7pm and 10 pm.
 Ignore the forcast.
-The chance of rain in your 2-3 hour trip from 1 pm to 3 pm is VERY low.
+The chance of rain in your 2-3 hour trip from 1:30 pm to 4 pm is VERY low.

 Be tough!
 Tube in the rain.

-Thunderstorms: In 4 years we have had 3 when tubers were out.
+Thunderstorms: In 4 years we have had 3 days when tubers were out.
 Cancel if you are concerned for your safety.

 Is there a weight limit on your tubes?